LastAncientOne/Stock_Analysis_For_Quant/README.md

 Quantitative Analysis

 # List of Portfolio Strategies or Investment Strategies
-#### Description: Portfolio strategies is an investment method for investors to use their assets to achieve their financial goals.
-It is a plan that helps you generate the best investment returns.
+#### Description: Portfolio strategies are investment methods for investors to utilize their assets in order to achieve their financial goals.
+They represent a plan that assists in generating optimal investment returns.
 :large_blue_diamond:
 Arbitrage Pricing Theory (APT)
 Long-term Investment